 What is Wisconsin Relay?

-Wisconsin Relay is a free, completely confidential 24-hour public service that makes the use of the telephone possible and a better experience for many thousands of citizens and visitors of the state who are, deaf, hard of hearing, deaf-blind, speech-disabled, and hearing.
+Wisconsin Relay is a free, completely confidential 24-hour public service that makes the use of the telephone possible and a better experience for many thousands of citizens and visitors of the state who are deaf, hard of hearing, deaf-blind, and speech-disabled.

 How does Wisconsin Relay work?